 Learning an Instrument

 Hanford has a wide range of instruments on offer to the budding musician and can always find a teacher to cater for more unusual options.
-It is therefore unsurprising that over 90% of girls chose at least one instrument with many opting to play two.
 In this our Director of Music is supported by a raft of talented peripatetic instrumental teachers.
 On arrival girls are expected to try a couple of options before finding an instrument that they will enjoy learning.

 Learning to play as part of a group or ensemble is important at Hanford.
 As so many girls choose to learn an instrument we are able to offer a lot of different groups to join.
 We have an Orchestra, Chamber Group and a Wind Band.
 They are sometimes invited to play for garden parties and village fêtes and always perform at the end of term concert on Parents’ Day.

-Two or three times a year there are concerts at the school to which parents may be invited.
+Two or three times a year there are concerts at the school to which parents are invited.
 Every child sings in the school’s Carol Service.
 Girls leave Hanford with a love of music that we hope will carry them through their lives.